 ***There were two medals (“Vietnam Service & Vietnam Campaign,”) that were automatic for those who served in Vietnam, needing no recommendation.
 In addition to those medals, Infantry soldiers who spent the required time in the field received the Combat Infantry Badge, not an insignificant award.

 I had nightmares, about Vietnam, most every night during our honeymoon and month’s thereafter.* And I had turned into a wimp, a side Marty had never seen, and a disposition I never had.
 One day, we were having a get together with some of my buddies from the post; Marty was acting a little testy, and one of the guys turned toward her and said, “What’s the matter you on the rag or something?”
 I laughed with them instead of telling him to knock it off, not to talk that way to my wife.

 I was acting like a wuss (Marty called it cowardice), and she was very disappointed in me.
 It was a problem in our relationship.
-In a few years, I did and an about-face, got a backbone, eventually to the point of wanting to rip off somebody’s face.
+In a few years, I did and an about-face, eventually to the point of wanting to rip off somebody’s face.
 (Marty called it backbone.)

 Just back from Vietnam, I wasn’t trying to live high, but after the mess I’d been in over there; maybe dinner with drinks once in a while.

 But that wasn’t to be.
 After the $20 outing when we first arrived in LA, the luxury of dinner and drinks was over.
 Der Wienerschnitzel™ once in a while, maybe.